open-simulation-platform/libcosim/README.md

 ### Step 1: Configure Conan

+First, add the OSP Conan repository as a remote and configure the username and password to access it:

+    conan remote add osp https://osp-conan.azurewebsites.net/artifactory/api/conan/conan-local
+    conan user -p "Open Simulation Platform" -r osp osp

 As we will build the library using the *debug* configuration in this guide (as opposed to *release*), we must use the Conan setting `build_type=Debug`.
 For GCC, we also need to set `compiler.libcxx=libstdc++11`, because the library makes heavy use of C++11/14/17 features.
-You can either change these settings in your [Conan profile], or you must remember to append the following switches to every `conan` command hereafter:
+You can either change these settings in your [Conan profile], or you can specify them using the `--settings` switch when running `conan install` later.
+To do the former, add one or both of the following lines to the appropriate profile(s):

+    build_type=Debug
-    -s build_type=Debug -s compiler.libcxx=libstdc++11
+    compiler.libcxx=libstdc++11

-Most of our dependencies are available in the default Conan repository (`conan-public`).
-For the rest, we add the OSP Conan repository as a remote:

-    conan remote add osp https://osp-conan.azurewebsites.net/artifactory/api/conan/conan-local
-    conan user -p "Open Simulation Platform" -r osp osp
+Again, the second line should only be added if you are compiling with GCC.

 ### Step 2: Prepare build system